DataDog/documentation/content/en/opentelemetry/ingestion_sampling_with_opentelemetry.md

 ### Using the OpenTelemetry Collector

 With this method, the OpenTelemetry Collector receives traces from OpenTelemetry SDKs and exports them to Datadog using the Datadog Exporter.
-Here, the Datadog Connector computes [APM trace metrics][4]:
+In this scenario, [APM trace metrics][4] are computed by the Datadog Connector:

 {{< img src="/opentelemetry/guide/ingestion_otel/otel_apm_metrics_computation_collector.png" alt="OpenTelemetry APM Metrics computation using the Collector" style="width:100%;" >}}